michaelmerzin/2D-MINECRAFT---oop/ex5/README.txt

 Cow - the class that make the cow object and responsible for the cow movement and the cow animation Energy - the class that make the text that represent the energy of the avatar Sky - the class that make the sky object
-Terrain - the class that make the terrain . the terrain is made of blocks .
+Terrain - the class that make the terrain. the terrain is made of blocks .
 PepseGameManager- the class that responsible for the game logic and the game flow.
 SimplexNoise - the class that make the noise that used to generate the terrain SimplexNoiseOctaved - the class that make the noise that used to generate the terrain